sarahmiddle/hello-world/README.md

 # hello-world
-This is a tutorial repository.
+I'm Sarah, this is a practice repository I have created for the GitHub introductory tutorial.